 1 – Oaksterdam University

 If you think it’s an ‘easy’ degree, think again!
-There are 18 courses to choose from in the CannaBusiness program alone, including Horticulture 101: Growing Safely and Responsibly, Science of Cannabis, and Budtender & Patient Relations.
+There are 27 courses to choose from in the Business program alone.

 2 – Florida Gulf Coast University (FGCU)

 As Dr. Martha Rosenthal of the university points out, it is an educational course, and the institution is NOT encouraging drug use, nor are students ‘majoring in marijuana’.

 3 – The Trichome Institute